-Every Arkansas domestic or foreign admitted corporation is required to register with the Arkansas Secretary of State its current principal office address in Arkansas and the name and address of the person designated as registered agent for service of process.
+Every Arkansas domestic or foreign admitted corporation is required to register with the Arkansas Secretary of State its current principal office address in Arkansas and the name and address of the person designated as the registered agent for service of process.
 If the corporation does not have an office or facility in Arkansas, the registered agent's address can serve as the principal office address.
+Changing the Registered Agent does not change the franchise tax contact information (which must be done separately).

-The location of the principal office, the designation of registered agent, or both, may be changed by filing with the Arkansas Secretary of State a certificate signed by the president or other officer and containing the following information:
+The location of the principal office, the designation of registered agent, or both, may be changed by filing with the Arkansas Secretary of State a certificate, signed by the president or other officer, which contains the following information:

-- Name of corporation - Entity type - Previous name and street address of registered agent - New name and street address of registered agent
+- Name of corporation; - Entity type; - Previous name and street address of registered agent; and - New name and street address of registered agent.